Tuesday 20.6.2017 309km Total:3990km Total:441km 12.51km Total:167.73km

-I ride over to Alison and is met by a man called Kenny but I will forever remember him as Basil Fawlty.
+I ride over to Alison and is met by a man called Kenny but I will forever remember him as the real life incarnation of Basil Fawlty.

 One of the first things that happen is when told that I come from Sweden he asks me if I'm from the Flemish part?